-This place is my kind of insta heaven!
-It is impossible to miss the giant Zepplin hangars that house the market.
-It is the largest market and bazaar in Europe!
-It opened in 1930 and became a UNESCO site in 1998.
-Riga Central Market should not be missed by anyone who visits Riga!
+This is the largest market and bazaar in Europe.
+Riga Central Market opened in 1930 and became a UNESCO world heritage site in 1998.
+Riga Central Market should be high on your what to do in Riga Latvia list.

 18. The beaches of Jurmala

 Jurmala is only 30 minutes by car from Riga and easily accessed by train or bus.
-There are several tour companies who offer day trips to Jurmala as well as taxis who offer transfers – Check out all the options on how to get to Jurmala here.
+There are several tour companies who offer day trips to Jurmala as well as taxis who offer transfers.

 19. Visit Kemeri Bog

-It is possible to get a taxi here from Riga but you would need to ask the driver to stay as there weren’t exactly loads of taxis hanging around at the entrance to the footbridge area!
+It is possible to get a taxi to Kemeri Bog from Riga but you would need to ask the driver to stay as there weren’t exactly loads of taxis hanging around at the entrance to the footbridge area.

 20. Go to an Art Gallery in a Train Station

-This was a first for me!
-What a great idea!
-Dubulti is now an Art Station!
-It is a modern art space and exhibition hall that is actually part of the station.
+This was a first for me – what a great idea.
+Dubulti is now an Art Station.
+It is a modern art space and exhibition hall that is actually part of Dubulti station.